Aptimex/QRSpool/README.md

 QR Code-based broswer implementation of the OpenSpool standard.
 Quickly apply filament settings to specific multi-material slots using printable QR codes and your smartphone intead of RFID tags and readers.

 This project consists of two nearly-decoupled components:
-- A static website ("frontend") that uses client-side Javascript to access a webcam/camera, scan and parse QR codes to extract filament information, and provide a visual interface for applying scanned filament data to a slot on the printer
+- A static website ("frontend") that uses client-side Javascript to access a webcam/camera, scan and parse QR codes to extract filament information, and provide a visual interface for applying scanned filament data to a slot on the printer.
+Hosted instance available at https://aptimex.github.io/QRSpool
-- An API server ("backend") that acts as a communication bridge between your printer and the device accessing the static website, translating between standard REST API requests and whatever protocol the target printer uses.
+- A local API server ("backend") that acts as a communication bridge between your printer and the device accessing the website, translating between standard REST API requests and whatever protocol the target printer uses.

 ![QRSpool Diagram](media/QRSpool.drawio.svg)